dseg27/Animeniacs/README.md

 ## FINAL PROJECT

 ### PROPOSAL
 Group Topic: Anime.
 We are pursuing this topic as we are subject-matter experts on Anime and have noticed increased popularity in Anime viewership recently.
+## WHY:

 There is no well-known resource currently available to recommend new anime series or to quantify or forecast trends in anime, so we’re stepping in to fill this need.

 ### Data Source: Kaggle CSVs